 - Why Facebook ads are an important – and cost-effective – strategy to get your business in front of more customers.

 What Is Facebook Advertising?

 Because most of us are Facebook or Instagram users, you’ve likely interacted with Facebook ads at one point – you may have even taken an action from a Facebook ad (I know I have!).

-Facebook ads appear when we log into our Facebook accounts or open up the app on our phone.
+Facebook advertising is a type of online advertising that allows ads to appear when we log into our Facebook accounts or open up the app on our phone.
 Facebook ads can appear in a lot of different places within Facebook, including directly in the News Feed, on the righthand side on desktop, in your Instagram feed, in Stories, and more.